ogallagher/tetracoord/readme.md

 ### Tests

 Run all tests with `npm run test`.

+> **WARNING** Tests will fail if compiled JS files are present.
+Delete them with commands like `npm run clean` before running TS tests if after compiling.

 Pass opts and file patterns to `mocha` with `npm run _test -- <opts> <files>`.